coherenceplatform/cnc/docs/index.md

       value: bar
 ```

 `cnc` has robust environment configuration options, including support for environment variables from cloud secrets, terraform outputs, or aliasing from other variables.
-Read more about configuration [here](./docs/README.md).
+Read more about configuration [here](https://cncframework.com/configuration/overview/).

-### See what CNC is doing
+### See CNC in action

 All this will do is manipulate text files in your `/tmp` directory and won't actually touch anything in your code or cloud.
 It's the best wayt to get to `Aha!` quickly before diving in deeper.